bariabsk/MLClassification-for-theor-PAHs/README.md

 ### References:

-Following references are cited with gratitude for use of PAHdb and AmesPAHdbPythonSuite:
+The following references are cited with gratitude for use of PAHdb and AmesPAHdbPythonSuite:

 - C.W.
 Bauschlicher, Jr., A. Ricca, C. Boersma, L.J.
 Allamandola, "THE NASA AMES PAH IR SPECTROSCOPIC DATABASE: COMPUTATIONAL VERSION 3.00 WITH UPDATED CONTENT AND THE INTRODUCTION OF MULTIPLE SCALING FACTORS", The Astrophysical Journal Supplement Series, 234, 32, 2018.